Assistance programs in St. Landry Parish.

 Council on Aging in St. Landry Parish – Offers qualified seniors with transportation services, free congregate meals, home delivered meals from Meals on Wheels, referral, outreach, homemaker, PCAs and a senior center.
 Sometimes energy assistance or fans may be offered.
 Many resources also have a waiting list.
 Address is 2419 James Eaglin Lane, Opelousas, Louisiana 70570, call (337) 942-1938

 St. Thomas More Church and St. Vincent de Paul Society is only for parish members.
-The church is located at 1011 Sittig St., Eunice, Louisiana 70535, phone (337) 457-8107.
-Only St. Thomas More Parishioners may seek help.
+The church is located at 1011 Sittig St., Eunice, Louisiana 70535.
+Only church members can dial (337) 457-8107.
 You need to go through an application/interview process and be truly in need.
 Financial assistance can help pay rent, utilities, and maybe even prescription drugs.
 Any aid provided is contingent on the limited funding that is available.
 More on St. Landry Parish SVDP assistance programs.

 Christian Care and Share Center – While funding is limited, when they have money can help with clothes, food and groceries, and other emergency needs such as rent or energy bills.
 Some household goods may also be distributed.
 Call (337) 363-8041.
 Donations are welcome too.